An SJU Legacy Continues: Father and Daughter Graduate Together

 “After a ‘rolling’ 28 years of continuing my postsecondary education I have accomplished my goal,” he says.

 The famiily's spiritual and academic legacy began at Saint Joseph’s when his father, Robert J. Lawn Sr. ’70 (B.A.) served as director of vocations on campus.
-Bob’s father, now deceased, entered the Jesuit brotherhood in 1954 and began working at Saint Joseph’s in 1962, where he helped establish a vocation office of the Jesuits’ Maryland Province in 1966.
+Bob’s father, now deceased, became a Jesuit brother in 1954 and began working at Saint Joseph’s in 1962, where he helped establish a vocation office of the Jesuits’ Maryland Province in 1966.
 He took classes toward earning a degree in sociology with a minor in theology.
 He later left the Jesuit order and completed his education at SJU as a layperson.

 “I have someone who can connect to all of the values and experiences on campus in my family unit,” she says.